Hietamaki/ship-passage-predictor/README.md

 Takes AIS geo data of ship movement and plots them on a map.

+PEP8 compliant, ignoring space identantion requirement (W191, E265).

 Module requirements
 ------
-On Windows use Anaconda.
-On Linux packages can be manually installed with pip3 if wanted.
+Use pip3 or Anaconda for packages management.
+Using pip on Windows use Gohlke's binary packages (https://www.lfd.uci.edu/~gohlke/pythonlibs/) if the PiP package isn't working.

 - cartopy (*)
 - feather-format